FIFA World Cup 2026™ (June 11–July 19, 2026)

 What to Expect

-Visitors and residents should plan for increased traffic in the area during event week, particularly outside of typical peak commuting hours.
+Visitors and residents should plan for increased traffic in the city during event weeks, especially around match days and peak fan festival hours.

 Roads with increased traffic: